mark-meyer/startherecms/docs/quickstart.rst

 This will prompt you to create an admin username + password.
 Remember what you type!
 We will use this account information to login later.

+Want a full guide on how to structure and setup your website?
+Follow our :doc:`Tutorial <tutorial>`!

 =======================
 Run the project locally